mckayemeeves/Amazon_Vine_Analysis/README.md

 - ![Screen Shot 2022-11-05 at 5 37 52 PM](https://user-images.githubusercontent.com/106174279/200147576-f9f345c3-3c29-48ae-a170-95273e8cabf5.png)

 ## Summary
 - The data says that there are more reviews with 5 stars in the non-vine reviews as shown in the percentage of reviews with 5 stars.
 An additional analysis that would be beneficial would to look at the statistical distribution of the star rating for the vine and non-vine reviews.
+Also, for a more thorough analysis, this same meta-analysis should be conducted across a few different product catagories.